Creating a “Maturing” plant spray for cool weather veggies like lettuce, leeks and cabbage

 Dennis Klocek

 Dennis Klocek, MFA, is co-founder of the Coros Institute, an internationally renowned lecturer, and teacher.
 He is the author of nine books, including the newly released Colors of the Soul; Esoteric Physiology and also Sacred Agriculture: The Alchemy of Biodynamics.
-He regularly shares his alchemical, spiritual, and scientific insights at dennisklocek.com.
+He regularly shares his alchemical, spiritual, and scientific insights at soilsoulandspirit.com.

 Similar Writings